-The reality is that organ and tissue donation is a simple choice that will cost you nothing but a few minutes of your time to register.
-Organ transplants are undertaken in both government and private hospitals in the Western Cape, and currently heart, kidney, cornea and liver transplants are carried out at the following government hospitals:
+Organ and tissue donation is a simple choice that will cost you nothing but a few minutes of your time to register.
+Organ transplants are undertaken in both government and private hospitals in the Western Cape, and currently, heart, kidney, cornea and liver transplants are carried out at the following government hospitals:

 - Groote Schuur Hospital

 - Red Cross Children's Hospital

 - Tygerberg Hospital

 You can become a donor if:

 - if you’re clear of any predefined chronic diseases that might cause further health complications for the recipient(s).

 - Can I donate an organ/tissue while I'm alive?

 Yes, in some cases.
 Live donations, such as kidney transplants, are often done between family members because the blood groups and tissue types are more compatible, ensuring a high success rate.

 Your heart, liver and pancreas can save 3 lives, and your kidneys and lungs can help up to 4 people.